i-MSCP/plugins/incubator/InstantSSH/README.md

 #### PAM chroot module

-The **Pam Chroot** module shipped with some libpam-chroot package versions (eg. Ubuntu Lucid) doesn't work as expected.
+The **PAM chroot** module shipped with some libpam-chroot package versions (eg. Ubuntu Lucid) doesn't work as expected.
 For instance, You can see the following logs in the /var/log/auth.log file:

 	...